What is Shea Butter?

 1. Safe for All Skin Types

-Despite being a tree nut product, shea butter is low in proteins that can cause allergies, making it suitable for almost any skin type.
+Although it is a tree nut product, shea butter contains few proteins that cause allergies, making it suitable for almost all skin types.
 It contains no chemical irritants and does not clog pores.

-With a balanced blend of linoleic and oleic acids, shea butter is easily absorbed without leaving a greasy film.
+With a balanced mix of linoleic acid and oleic acid, shea butter is easily absorbed without leaving a greasy residue.

 4. Powerful Anti-Inflammatory

-The plant esters in shea butter have anti-inflammatory properties, which helps to reduce skin irritation from environmental factors and conditions such as eczema.
+The plant esters in shea butter have anti-inflammatory properties, helping to reduce skin irritation caused by environmental factors and conditions like eczema.

-High in vitamins A and E, shea butter provides powerful antioxidant protection, protecting your skin against free radicals and premature aging.
+Rich in vitamins A and E, shea butter offers powerful antioxidant protection that shields your skin from free radicals and premature aging.

-Although more research is needed, studies suggest that shea butter can reduce acne-causing bacteria on the skin, making it a possible antibacterial agent.
+Although more research is needed, studies suggest that shea butter can reduce acne-causing bacteria on the skin, making it a potential antibacterial agent.

 Shea butter is effective against certain fungal infections, such as ringworm and athlete’s foot, although it may not treat all fungal infections.